lansea/nabe/themes/satorii/README.markdown

 satorii
 =======

-satorii theme for node-yabe, an adaptation to the well-known satorii theme for wordpress.
+satorii theme for nabe, an adaptation to the well-known satorii theme for wordpress.

 Credit is left where credit is due.
 Much inspiration was taken from: